Is erysipelas treatable? How to treat erysipelas at home

 The last three procedures improve lymph flow, preventing the development of elephantiasis.

-9) Sclerotherapy - the introduction of a substance into the affected veins, constriction and resorption of the vessel - contributes rapid healing blisters and healing of the inflamed area of the skin.
+9) Sclerotherapy - injection of a substance into the affected veins, causing narrowing and resorption of the vessel - promotes fast healing blisters and healing of the inflamed skin area.

 10) Endovasal laser coagulation- leads to the disappearance of the lumen in diseased veins, preventing the development of lymphostasis.

-1. opening the blisters, treating them with a solution of furacillin, enteroseptol in the form of powder, erythromycin ointment;
+1. opening the blisters, treating them with furacillin solution, enteroseptol in the form of powder, erythromycin ointment;

-2. excision of inflamed veins and necrotic areas.
+2. cutting out inflamed veins and necrotic areas.

-12) In severe cases, a blood or plasma transfusion is performed.
+12) In severe cases, blood or plasma transfusions are performed.

 Treatment of erysipelas of the leg is carried out by a doctor.
-In order to avoid complications, the patient must strictly comply with all medical prescriptions, even with outpatient treatment.
+To avoid complications, the patient must strictly follow all medical prescriptions, even during outpatient treatment.

-In the treatment of erysipelas at home it's important to know:
+When treating erysipelas at home It is important to know:

-2) You can not use and - they increase the influx of interstitial fluid and slow down the healing process;
+2) Do not use and - they increase the flow of interstitial fluid and slow down the healing process;

-3) After opening the blisters, you can treat the erosion with hydrogen peroxide and dry the skin under them with powder, which includes:
+3) After opening the blisters, you can treat the erosions with hydrogen peroxide and dry the skin under them with powder, which includes:

 • boric acid (3 g),